qifeng22/PointSlice2/Readme.md

+The repositories offer a interesting 3d object detection method.
 ## **Installation Guide**

 This document provides a step-by-step guide to installing the required dependencies and setting up the environment for running the project.